Virtual Phone System: What is it? How to Set Up?

 • These phone systems are more cost-friendly than traditional phone systems because there’s no need for expensive hardware

-• Hosted phone systems are highly scalable which means it is easy to add or remove users as the business grows and changes
+• These phone systems are scalable which means a business can easily add or remove users as it grows and changes

-• Offers advanced features like voicemail-to-email, call recording, and auto-attendant
+• These phone systems offer advanced telephony features like voicemail-to-email, call recording, and IVR

 Disadvantages